-17 To study the effect of binders on dissolution of a tablet 18 To plot Heckal plot, Higuchi and peppas plot and determine similarity factors

-T Teaching- Learning Methodology Practical training will be facilitated by demonstrations and check-list preparation.
+17 To study the effect of binders on dissolution of a tablet 18 To plot Heckal plot, Higuchi and peppas plot and determine similarity factors Teach Learn Meth 0 Practical training will be facilitated by demonstrations and check-list preparation.
 Training of instrument or equipment will be imparted with demonstration of components of equipment and standard operating procedure.

-Students will be instructed for performance of experiment followed by recording of observation, analysis and interpretation of data and discussion on the conclusion.
+- 3. Students will be instructed for performance of experiment followed by recording of observation, analysis and interpretation of data and discussion on the conclusion.
+4. Ouiz, viva voce and performance test will be conducted for evaluation of practical - 4.
 Quiz, viva-voce and performance test will be conducted for evaluation of practical understanding.